anzenker/master_thesis_anzenker_2025/README.md

 ## 1. This Repository
 This repository provides a step-by-step guide for assembling and annotating a transcriptome from Oxford Nanopore direct RNA sequencing (dRNA-seq) data using a reference genome.
 It includes an initial functional assessment of the transcriptome, laying the foundation for reproducible analyses across different tissues, species, and replicates.

-This guide is separated into 3 Parts:
+This guide is divided into 3 Parts:
 1. Basecalling & Preprocessing of the Raw Sequencing Data
 2. ms-pipeline: Transcriptome Assembly & Functional Assessment
 3. Additional Annotation via BLAST/UniProt